-This page includes some of the optimizations possible that can help you reduce the RAM and/or ROM footprint of the mbed TLS library.
-These are generic optimizations that do not require massive modifications to code.
-So if you need more size reduction or have related questions, please contact us!.
+This page includes some of the optimizations that can help you reduce the RAM and ROM footprint of the Mbed TLS library.
+These are generic optimizations that do not require massive modifications to the code.
+This page discusses reductions of the compiled library (see ) and reductions to the runtime memory (see ).

-All of the settings described here are available in config.h, see "How do I configure mbed TLS".
+All of the settings described on this page are available in

 The memory footprint is the size of the memory needed at runtime to store variables, contexts and other runtime information.